rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 In the same way also he took the cup, after supper, saying, This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me. ^1125

-For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until he comes. ^1126
+For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes. ^1126

-Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty concerning the body and blood of the Lord. ^1127
+Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of profaning the body and blood of the Lord. ^1127

 Let a person examine himself, then, and so eat of the bread and drink of the cup. ^1128